 How SEIS tax relief helps reduce any losses and magnify any gains

-If you invest £100,000 in an SEIS, because of the income tax relief of up to 50%, the effective net cost could be as little as £50,000.
-50% CGT reinvestment relief could provide an additional boost of at least £10,000 (depending on the CGT rate that applies).
+If you invest £100,000 under SEIS, because of the income tax relief of up to 50%, the effective net cost could be as little as £50,000.
+50% CGT reinvestment relief could provide an additional boost.
 The table below gives examples of how that – and loss relief – might affect your returns whether your investment does well or badly.

 Loss relief allows you to write off any losses against income tax.
 So, if your investment falls to zero, you could in effect deduct the £50,000 loss from your taxable income.
-This gives a potential tax saving of £22,500.
-Add to that up to £14,000 capital gains reinvestment relief (available on property gains made before 5 April 2024) and the maximum effective loss could be as little as £13,500.
-Meanwhile, if your investment grew by 50%, thanks to the tax relief, you could be looking at an effective gain of 114%.
+This gives a potential tax saving of £22,500 for a top-rate taxpayer.
+Add to that up to £12,000 capital gains reinvestment relief (available on gains made from 30 October 2024) and the maximum effective loss could be as little as £15,500.
+Meanwhile, if your investment grew by 50%, thanks to the tax relief, you could be looking at an effective gain of 112%.

 Investment falls to zero | Investment falls by 50% | Investment has no growth | Investment grows by 50% | |